VincentK16/AISDC2026/README.md

-# 🚀 Vincent's 2026 GitHub Copilot Program
+# 🚀 AISDC 2026 GitHub Copilot Workshop

 > **Your AI-powered coding companion — from setup to shipping.**